Campus of Babson College: Brutalist era (1970-1990)

 In preparation for the institute's 50th anniversary and in the wake of the Supreme Court's Title IX decision, Babson prepared a Master Plan in 1968 that called for several sweeping institutional changes, including the admission of women, the introduction of liberal arts courses, and a major campus expansion.
 The following year, the Babson Institute became Babson College and entered a period of substantial growth.

 Like many colleges and universities in the 1970s, Babson embraced Brutalism.
 Buildings such as Horn Library used raw concrete surfaces, dark brick facades, and strong geometric forms that contrasted sharply with Marlowe's Georgian Revival buildings of the campus's early decades.

 The period's architectural centerpiece was Horn Library, completed in 1980 with a $4.3 million grant from the Olin Foundation, then the largest single gift in the college's history.
 Not only did Horn Library provide study space, but the sprawling complex also shifted the campus's architectural center of gravity.
 Historically, Babson Park Avenue functioned as a main entrance, particularly for businesses located near the post office.
 The road was closed to through traffic in 1973 following the construction of College Drive, which was designed to improve access to the newly built Educational Center complex (including Kriebel Hall, Gerber Hall, Horn Library, and Babson Hall).
 Babson Park Avenue was formally removed as a street in 1980, and its former route now exists as Park Manor Way connecting the Park Manor Quad, Millea Hall, and the campus post office.
 With the elimination of several older roads, Babson created a pedestrian-oriented campus that prioritized walking, cycling, and open green space.

 Among the major projects of the day were the transformation of the Newton Library into Tomasso Hall (1981), the expansion of Forest Hall, and two new Woodland Hill apartment buildings.
 Mustard Hall was renovated to house the Undergraduate Admissions Office, while Nichols Hall was converted into a multipurpose administrative building.

+Modern development

+In the 1990s, Babson returned to red brick architecture with modern architectural elements.
+Newer developments include: